 For each product with variations, you need to specify the parent product as well as each variation.
 Ensure that each variation is identified by a unique SKU and has its row in the CSV.
 Additionally, each row should include:

-2. Can I import multiple variations for the same parent product in one CSV file?
+2. Can I import multiple variations for the same parent product? #

-Yes, you can import multiple variations for the same parent product in one CSV file.
+Yes, you can import multiple variations for the same parent product.
 Each variation should be listed on a separate row with the same parent product identifier (typically the product SKU) and the unique variation attributes.

 No, WP Ultimate CSV Importer automatically links the variations to their parent product based on the product SKU.
 The parent product must have a unique identifier (SKU), and each variation must be associated with the same product ID or SKU.

 If you leave any attribute mapping templates empty during the mapping process, those attributes will not be imported.
-However, you can safely leave some templates empty if your CSV file does not include all attributes defined in the plugin.
+However, you can safely leave some attribute mapping blocks empty if your import file does not include many attributes.
 It’s flexible and doesn’t impact the import process as long as the required fields are mapped correctly.

 To update existing variations, make sure the SKU and Product ID match the existing variations in your WooCommerce store.
-When importing, select the “Existing” import option.
+When reimporting, select the “Update Content” as import option and follow the steps next.
 This will update the variation data (like price, stock, or attributes) without creating duplicates.
+Learn more about how to update data with WP Ultimate CSV Importer.

 Yes, you can import product variations with different images by including the image URLs in the corresponding columns for each variation.
 Make sure to map the image fields correctly during the import process.